Gregor Rom, CC BY-SA 4.0, via Wikimedia Commons

 Overview

-The Basilica of Our Lady of Peace is the largest church building in the world, located in Yamoussoukro, the political and administrative capital of Côte d’Ivoire (Ivory Coast).
-Conceived by the country’s founding president Félix Houphouët-Boigny and consecrated by Pope John Paul II in 1990, the basilica functions as an active Roman Catholic place of worship and a national landmark, symbolizing both the growth of Catholicism in Africa and ongoing debates about faith, monumentality, and social responsibility.
+The Basilica of Our Lady of Peace is a Roman Catholic basilica in Yamoussoukro, the capital of Côte d'Ivoire (Ivory Coast), recognized by Guinness World Records as the largest church in the world.
+Conceived by the country's founding president, Félix Houphouët-Boigny, and consecrated by Pope John Paul II in 1990, it remains an active place of Catholic worship and a destination for pilgrims from across West Africa and beyond.

 Present